 On top of this, a common complication to diabetes is cataracts.
 You may notice that your dog’s eyes are cloudy and changes in vision (they are bumping into things, having trouble getting around).
 He may also develop infections more frequently and being losing weight more rapidly.
 If diabetes goes undiagnosed and untreated or when it is difficult to control or regulate, a common serious complication called diabetes ketoacidosis (DKA) can occur.
 DKA occurs when there is not enough insulin in the body to regulate levels of glucose (blood sugar).
 In an attempt to provide energy to the body, the body starts to breakdown fats.
 The byproducts from this, called ketones, are toxic to the body.

-DKA is treatable but it is a medical emergency, so seek a veterinarian and follow their guidelines and recommendations.
+DKA is treatable, but it is a medical emergency.
+Seek a veterinarian and follow their guidelines and recommendations.